harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/gcp/security-configurations/prepare-secret-for-gcp.md

 # Create a secret for GCP experiments

-## Create a service account in GCP to create the secret
+You must create a service account to derive the authentication secret to run experiments on GCP.

-To create the secret:
+To create the service account and secret:

 1. Set your current project.
 Replace &lt;project-id&gt; with your project ID: